Images of the Prelude interface

 Cover Pages are simple one-page websites designed to promote and drive downloads to its guide counterpart in the Guidebook app.
 In order to do this, it uses a subset of features from the mobile guide.
 These features can be configured and arranged by the event organizer.

-In order to start the design, I needed to work out which features need to go in.
-In order to do that created a simple criteria:
+Before starting the design, I needed to work out which features need to go in.
+I came up with a simple criteria:

-Working through these criteria, I created a list of proposed features.
-Those features were then shared with the project team, discussed, and scoped out according to time and appetite.
+Working through the criteria, I created a list of proposed features.
+They were then shared with the project team, discussed and scoped out according to development time and appetite.

 The Proposed features